g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 Docker not only copies over the file, but also copies the metadata.
 That means that if we make the shellscript executable on our system, it will also be executable within the Docker container.

 Before we start building the Docker image, there are a few things to be aware of.
-First of all, this build process can take a while, on my local system it takes up to 8 minutes to completely build the native image.
+First, this build process can take a while, on my local system it takes up to 8 minutes to completely build the native image.
 In addition, it also requires a lot of memory.
 If you're noticing out of memory errors, open up Docker, and increase the amount of memory.

 ![Screenshot of Docker settings](./images/docker-settings.png)